 3 Strain the cooked cauliflower: When the cauliflower is cooked through and tender enough to mash with a fork, strain out all but a tablespoon or two of the remaining water.

-4 Mash with a potato masher and stir in the browned butter and sour cream.
+4 Mash with a potato masher and stir in the brown butter and sour cream.
 (Make sure to scrape in all the browned bits from the butter; that's where the flavor is!)

 5 Purée to desired consistency: Use an immersion blender or a standing blender and blend the mashed potatoes to as smooth a consistency as you would like.
 Or just mash more with a potato masher if you like a chunky consistency.